 At Lane End Primary School we have a fantastic team of staff supporting our pupils on their learning journey.
 We are a very diverse team and our staff always go the extra mile in supporting our families and children.

 The children are told from the earliest opportunity right from Nursery that they can talk to anyone in school if they have any problems, worries or concerns.

-The staff with specialist training and responsibility for safeguarding and child protection in school are Mrs Britton, Mr Tabiner, Mrs Sadler, Mrs Dellow and Mrs Sammon.
+The staff with specialist training and responsibility for safeguarding and child protection in school are Mrs Hopwood, Mr Tabiner, Mrs Sadler, Mrs Waddington and Mr Hawksworth.

 The pastoral team play an essential role in school to ensure all our pupils are safe and their physical and emotional needs are been met.
 They have a wider role in supporting our most vulnerable pupils and their families.

 Families that are struggling with any issues including and related to mental health and well-being will be supported by this team.
 They work alongside the JESS cluster and families who need additional support at home will be supported by a Family Support Worker.

 The pastoral team can support with any issues are families are facing including -